jhakonen/setuptools-wotmod/README.md

 ### Installing

-Clone this repository first and then install it using setuptools script:
+Clone this repository and then install it using setuptools script:

 ```powershell
 git clone setuptools-wotmod https://github.com/jhakonen/setuptools-wotmod.git